algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 67 | NumClearStateProgramPages | uint64 | v7  | Number of ClearState Program pages |

-FirstValidTime causes the program to fail.
-The field is reserved for future use.

 ## global f

 - Opcode: 0x32 {uint8 global field index}